Adolis García Player Props: Rangers vs. Cubs

 Adolis García At The Plate

-- Garcia has driven in a run in four games this season (66.7%), including one multiple-RBI game.
+- Garcia has driven in a run in four games this year (57.1%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.